Itahand/flunks-site/FAVORITE_FLUNK_FEATURE.md

 ### 2. Where Your Favorite Appears
 - **OnlyFlunks Grid**: Favorite Flunks show a gold star in the top-right corner
 - **Profile Display**: Your favorite appears in the "My Locker" profile section
-- **Desktop Widget**: Small favorite display in bottom-right corner of desktop
 - **Chat Rooms**: Your favorite appears in the chat sidebar
-- **Other Apps**: Can be easily integrated into other windows
+- **Other Apps**: Can be easily integrated into other windows as needed

 ### 3. Features
 - **Persistent Storage**: Favorites are saved in localStorage and remembered across sessions